Skip to content

 Plugins

-Plugins let you package and share rules, formatters, and other extensions.
+Plugins let you package and share custom rules and related runtime hooks.
 This guide targets developers who want to extend design-lint.

 Table of contents